Have you been worried about identity theft? If so, you might have looked into locking or freezing your credit. But, do you know the difference?

 Are They Convenient?

 Though some say a credit freeze is more convenient than a credit lock, there is still time that must pass before it’s effective.
-Generally, this is from 2 to 24 hours.
+Generally, this can take up to one hour.
 When the freeze is initially initiated, you will get a PIN number.
 You must retain this PIN in your records and enter it to lift the freeze, and you must ask each credit bureau to unfreeze your report.

 A credit lock does not have a PIN.
-You generally initiate a lock by using a secure app on your phone (which itself has a PIN).
-It occurs immediately through TransUnion and Experian.
-With Equifax, it takes from 2 to 48 hours, which is essentially the same as a freeze.
+You generally initiate a lock by using a secure app on your phone.
+It occurs immediately through TransUnion, Experian, and Equifax.
 Also, keep in mind that you cannot freeze and lock your accounts at the same time.
 You have to choose one or the other.

 You probably want to think about cost, too.
 It’s worth it to mention that Equifax and TransUnion both offer free products to lock your credit down.
 But, remember, with a credit lock, you must lock your credit through each bureau.
 It won’t help much if you are locked up in two, but the third is open to anyone.

-Equifax has a brand-new credit lock in place, and it seems to be different than what the company offered previously.
-Equifax operates its credit lock through its TrustedID Premier service, which helps protect consumers from identity theft.
-This service offers fraud alerts, credit monitoring, and other features.
+- Equifax has a brand-new credit lock in place, and it seems to be different than what the company offered previously.
+Equifax operates its credit lock through its Lock & Alert service, which is free and helps protect consumers from identity theft.
+Other products such as Equifax Complete and Credit Monitor offer fraud alerts and credit monitoring, among other features.

-This might sound like an awesome deal and worth the $25…but, it might not be.
-Many experts don’t recommend that you pay for credit monitoring because you can usually do the same thing for free through your credit card company or other financial account service.
+This might sound like an awesome deal and worth the $25… but, it might not be.
+Many experts don’t recommend that you pay for credit monitoring because you can usually do the same thing for free through your credit card company or other financial account services.